buildspace/buildspace-projects/Flow_NFTs/en/Section_1/Lesson_4_Make_It_Official.md

     }
 ```

 As the name suggests, this function allows anyone to borrow an NFT from a collection.
 Using it we fetch a reference to an object in storage without removing it from storage.
-This means we can access all public data the resource has such as the description and the thumbnail easily!
+This means we can easily access all public data the resource has, such as the description and thumbnail!

 Syntax breakdown:
 - `pub fun borrowNFT(id: UInt64)`: A public function called borrowNFT that takes in an argument "id" of type `UInt64`